DuncanCragg/OnexOS/README.md

 # OnexOS is also building the Metaverse

-No-one is building The One Open Metaverse these days, so I thought I'd do it...
+No-one is building The One Open Metaverse these days, so I thought I'd do it.

 The OnexOS Metaverse is built from a single distributed scenegraph, with scene elements all tied together with links like Web URLs.
-The distributed scenegraph owes its seamlessness - between your leaves on my tree, or between a my forest and your city - to being sewn together by these links.
+The distributed scenegraph owes its seamlessness - between your leaves on my tree, or between my forest and your city - to being sewn together by these links.

 You build everything in the OnexOS universe from simple coloured cubes and panels that